 If an administrator has been appointed, assets and funds will be distributed in a specific order.
 If you receive less in a will than you expected, it may be due to expenses you weren’t aware of.
 “Georgia has a statute that says, here’s the order you get paid in, and it’s kind of a logical order,” Frankel says.

 First, the estate pays a year’s support to the decedent’s spouse or children.
 After that comes administrative expenses, such legal fees, paying an accountant to file a tax return, or paying the power bill while the will is being probated.
 Next, the estate will pay any creditors or incurred debt.
 Beneficiaries are paid only after all those expenses have been satisfied.
 “And so there’s oftentimes not any money left over,” Frankel says.

 Consider the Cost of Litigation

-Challenging a will can be a costly endeavor, and your potential gain may not be enough to warrant the expense.
+Probate proceedings can be a costly endeavor, and your potential gain may not be enough to warrant the expense.
 “You’ve got to understand what it is you’re fighting over,” Frankel says, “and that’s hard, because your feelings are going to be hurt and the money may be very important to you.”

 Contact an Attorney to Understand Your Options

-If you believe you have grounds to challenge a will or if you need to understand your legal options, an attorney can help.
+If you believe you have grounds to challenge a will or if you need to understand your legal options, an attorney can provide legal advice.
 Frankel recommends looking for an attorney who has experience with estate and trust litigation.
 “You want somebody who knows that area of law,” Frankel says.
-“And I do find that people just don't know lawyers, and so they often will hire the wrong kind of person, which doesn't help them, and they spend a lot of money and fail.”
+“And I do find that people just don’t know lawyers, and so they often will hire the wrong kind of person, which doesn’t help them, and they spend a lot of money and fail.”